kaushalpatel922/Website-socket/README.md

-This website is built using NodeJS and Express.
+This website is built using NodeJS, Express, Embeddable JavaScript(EJS).